bnielsen1965/button-events/README.md

 # Button Events

-Button event module used to generate simple button events, i.e. *'clicked'*, *'double_clicked'* from complex user interactions with a button input.
+Button event module used to generate simple button events, i.e. *'clicked'*, *'double_clicked'*, etc., from complex user interactions with a button input.

 The module is used to create class instances each with a method that accepts a binary input state that is called each time an input changes.
 The module then uses timing and the last